Pranjal0901/Chatbot/README.md

 5. Run a sample query

 # How It Works Internally
-1. Document Loading
-Scans folder and loads supported formats
+1. Document Loading - Scans folder and loads supported formats

-2. Chunking
-Documents are broken into overlapping text blocks
+2. Chunking - Documents are broken into overlapping text blocks

-3. Embedding
-Chunks converted into dense vectors using SentenceTransformers
+3. Embedding - Chunks converted into dense vectors using Sentence Transformers

-4. FAISS Indexing
-Vectors stored for fast similarity lookup
+4. FAISS Indexing - Vectors stored for fast similarity lookup

-5. Querying
-User question embedded and compared to stored vectors
+5. Querying - User question embedded and compared to stored vectors

-6. Local LLM Generates Answer
-Based only on allowed topics and given rules
+6. Local LLM Generates Answer - Based only on allowed topics and given rules

 # Author

 Pranjal Singh
-AI | RAG | Automation Systems
+AI | RAG